mcdemarco/the-new-kitchen-cookbook/sweets/sufganiyot.md

 ## Variants

-I haven't tried these variants, but they sound interesting.
+You can make the donuts smaller and get more.

-* Add 1 tsp. cinnamon to the dough.
+I haven't tried these variants, but they sound interesting:

 * Add 1/2 tsp. zest to the dough.
 * Replace some liquid with brandy or orange juice (also see Sfenj in The Book of Jewish Food).